magoo/risk-measurement/docs/_sources/estimation/measurement.rst.txt

 However, all industries can agree that engineers seeing a reduction of a Brier Score over time is a favorable trend, and is a useful engineering metric that can be targeted over time and improved upon.

+Forecast sources can also be compared with the "Brier Skill Score", in which we can discover better risk prediction  models or methods.
+This is heavily used in meteorology to compare the value of a predictive model to a tried and true model, like a simple historical average.
+It is expressed simply with two Brier scores being compared below.

+  ``BrierSkillScore = 1.0 – BrierScoreNew / BrierScoreReference``

 .. _Types of Forecasts:

 Types of Outcomes